 The evidence gathered is used to provide information to support decisions about proposals, plans and projects.
-To ensure that the most important areas are effectively protected, we gather information to decide where to designate marine protected areas.
-Appropriate methods of management are recommended to maintain the condition and integrity of designated areas and populations of protected marine species.
+To ensure that the most important areas are effectively protected, we gather information to decide where to designate Marine Protected Areas (MPAs).
+Appropriate methods of management are recommended to maintain the condition and integrity of designated areas and populations of protected marine biodiversity.

 How is it surveyed?

-MED use many different survey and monitoring methods, depending on the habitat, species or situation being monitored.
-They collect and report data to determine the ecological condition of our shores and to detect any changes that are taking place, either by natural processes or those influenced by man and to record any damage.
+The Department uses many different survey and monitoring methods, depending on the habitat, species or situation being monitored.
+They collect and report data to determine the ecological condition of our shores and to detect any changes that are taking place, either by natural processes or those influenced by man and record any potential damage.

-MED work closely with the teams in Conservation Science and Conservation Designation and Protection in Natural Environment Division to designate and protect coastal designated areas.
+DAERA Marine and Fisheries Division works closely with the Northern Ireland Environment Agency (NIEA) including the Conservation Science and Conservation Designation and Protection teams in Natural Environment Division to designate and protect coastal and marine areas.

-MED also conduct diving surveys in sub-tidal areas, especially in the internationally important areas of Strangford Lough and Rathlin.
-They survey and carry out detailed monitoring in some areas, for example where there has been damage and restoration is taking place.
+DAERA Marine and Fisheries Division conducts diving surveys, underwater camera surveys, acoustic surveys, grab surveys etc. in subtidal areas, especially in the internationally important areas of Strangford Lough and Rathlin.
+Some of these surveys are carried out in partnership with AFBI.
+The Department also regularly surveys and carries out detailed subtidal monitoring in some areas, for example where there has been damage and restoration is taking place.